pharmaverse/aNCA/README.md

 ## Use

-Once correctly installed, the aNCA app can be simply run with the following two lines of code:
+Once correctly installed, the aNCA app can be simply run with the following lines of code:

 ``` r
 library(aNCA)